-- 1. Guidelines and pricing in effect at the time of the commitment will be honored during the commitment period (even if the guidelines and/or pricing change) - For 120 day commitments, supporting documentation (credit, income, asset, verbal VOE, and appraisal) must be updated as necessary to comply with the applicable age of documentation requirements described in Section 2.0 (AUS Plus Overlays) or Section 3.0 (Non-AUS Dependent - Standard Guidelines (see 3.11)) of these guidelines. - 3.
-For Construction to Permanent 12 month commitments, refer to section 3.4.5 of this manual.
+- Guidelines and pricing in effect at the time of the commitment will be honored during the commitment period (even if the guidelines and/or pricing change) - For 120 day commitments, supporting documentation (credit, income, asset, verbal VOE, and appraisal) must be updated as necessary to comply with the applicable age of documentation requirements described in Section 2.0 (AUS Plus Overlays) or Section 3.0 (Non-AUS Dependent Standard Guidelines (see Section 3.11)) of these guidelines. - For Construction to Permanent 12 month commitments, refer to Section 3.4.5 of the TrueGuide®.